edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-10-24-train-for-soft-skills.md

 It can be challenging to start a training program for skills that don’t necessarily have solid lines to define them.
 If you don’t have much experience developing employee training to begin with, this can make it even harder.

-<strong>Don’t wait for soft skills development to occur on its own.
+<strong>Don’t wait for soft skills development to occur on its own, though.
 At EdgePoint Learning, we can help you get started wherever you are.
 [Get in touch today!](/contact/)</strong>

-<em>This post was originally published on [eLearning Industry](https://elearningindustry.com/soft-skills-in-the-workplace-develop-train){:target="_blank"} on October 11.</em>
+<em>This post was originally published on [eLearning Industry](https://elearningindustry.com/soft-skills-in-the-workplace-develop-train){:target="_blank"}.</em>